Take our Free Practice Tests for the 2026 ACT.

 What’s a good ACT score?

 Most students consider a good score to be above the average score, which is 21.
 If you are planning on going to an elite college, aim for a score of at least 30.
-The average ACT score for most Ivy League schools is typically between 30-35.
+The average ACT score for Ivy League schools is typically between 30 and 35.

 Should I guess on the ACT?

 In short: YES!
-You are not penalized for guessing on the ACT test, so it is in your best interest to always select an answer.
+You are not penalized for guessing on the ACT, so it is in your best interest to always select an answer.
 Even if you just guess blindly, you have a 25% chance of choosing the correct answer and boosting your overall score.

 How long does the ACT take?

-Without the optional essay, the ACT test clocks in at just under three hours (two hours and 55 minutes, to be exact).
-With the essay, it is three hours and 40 minutes.
-If you factor in the two short breaks, the entire testing experience should take about four hours.
+Without the Science section or the optional essay, the ACT clocks in at just over two hours (two hours and five minutes, to be exact).
+For the Science and Writing sections, add about 40 minutes each.
+If you factor in short breaks, the entire testing experience should take about three hours and 45 minutes.

 What is the order of the ACT sections?

-The ACT is always given in the same order: the English test is first, followed by Mathematics, Reading, and Science.
-If the optional writing test has been selected, it will always be last.
+The ACT is always given in the same order: The English section is first, followed by Mathematics then Reading, with a short break between each section.
+Then, students can continue with either the optional Science or Writing section, or both, again with a short break between sections.
+If the optional Writing section has been selected, it will always be last.

 Can I retake the ACT?